LBL-EESA/TECA/doc/rtd/applications.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 The most common command line options are:

 --input_regex INPUT_REGEX
-    regex matching the desired set of input NetCDF CF2 files
+                      regex matching the desired set of input NetCDF CF2

---arrays ARRAYS [ARRAYS ...]
+                      files
+--interval INTERVAL   interval to reduce the time axis to.
+One of daily, or
+                      monthly (monthly)
+--operator OPERATOR   reduction operator to use.
+One of minimum, maximum, or
+                      average (average)
+--point_arrays POINT_ARRAYS [POINT_ARRAYS ...]
-    list of arrays to process.
+                      list of point centered arrays to process.
+--fill_value FILL_VALUE
+                      A value that identifies missing or invalid data.
+                      Specifying the fill value on the command line
+                      overrides array specific fill values stored in the
+                      file.
+(None)
+--ignore_fill_value   Boolean flag that enables missing or invalid value
+                      handling.
+When enabled NetCDF CF conventions are used
+                      to determine fill value.
+Alternativley one can
+                      explicitly provide a fill value on the command line
+                      via the --fill_value argument.
+(True).
 --output_file OUTPUT_FILE
-    file pattern for writing output netcdf files. %t% will be replaced by a
+                      file pattern for writing output netcdf files. %t% will
-    date/time string or time step.
-See the teca_cf_writer for more information.
+                      be replaced by a date/time string or time step.
+See

---interval INTERVAL
-    interval to reduce the time axis to.
-One of daily, or monthly (monthly)

---operator OPERATOR
-    reduction operator to use.
-One of minimum, maximum, or average (average)
+                      the teca_cf_writer for more information.
 --steps_per_file STEPS_PER_FILE
                       number of time steps to write to each output file.
                       (12)
+--x_axis_variable X_AXIS_VARIABLE
+                      name of the variable to use for x-coordinates (lon)
+--y_axis_variable Y_AXIS_VARIABLE
+                      name of the variable to use for y-coordinates (lat)
+--z_axis_variable Z_AXIS_VARIABLE
+                      name of the variable to use for z-coordinates ()
+--t_axis_variable T_AXIS_VARIABLE
+                      name of the variable to use for t-coordinates (time)
+--n_threads N_THREADS
+                      Number of threads to use when stremaing the reduction
+                      (2)
+--verbose VERBOSE     enable verbose mode.
+(1)

+For 3D data one will need to use --z_axis_variable to specify the name of
+the array to use as vertical coordinates.

 Example
 ~~~~~~~
 Processing an entire dataset is straight forward once you know how many cores you want to run on.
-You will launch teca\_temporal_reduction from a SLURM batch script.
+You will launch teca_temporal_reduction from a SLURM batch script.
 A batch script is provided below.

 TECA can process any size dataset on any number of compute cores.
-However, for the temporal reduction, the best performance will occur when the number of cores matches the number of intervals that are generated.
-For example when the reduction is used to convert from a 6 hourly interval to a daily interval one should run with the same number of MPI ranks as the number of days in the dataset.
+However, for the temporal reduction, the work is limitted by the number of intervals and one should not exceed that number of MPI ranks in a parallel run.
+For example when the reduction is used to convert from a 6 hourly interval to a daily interval one should run with at most the same number of MPI ranks as the number of days in the dataset.

 The following SLURM batch script was used to calculate daily averages from a 3 hourly input dataset.
 The first 10 years of the 2000's was selected using a